ucl-sse-webex-media/euphrosyne-reconciler/README.md

 `kubectl` configured to communicate with the API Server.
 An easy way to get started is `microk8s`.

-To apply the Kubernetes manifests responsible for setting up the Reconciler on Kubernetes, run the following (recursively applying all YAML files inside the `manifests` directory):
+To apply the Kubernetes manifests responsible for setting up the Reconciler on Kubernetes, run the following (recursively applying all YAML files inside the `manifests` directory).
+As no namespace is specified these will be deployed in the default namespace :

 ```bash
 kubectl apply -f reconciler/manifests -R
 ```

-You will also need to apply the ConfigMap containing the list of available recipes:
+You will also need to apply the ConfigMap containing the list of available recipes.
+As no namespace is specified this will be deployed in the default namespace:

 ```bash
 kubectl apply -f recipes/kubernetes/orpheus-operator-recipes.yaml
 ```
 In order for the Euphrosyne Reconciler to be able to interact with external services, we load the corresponding credentials from Kubernetes secrets.
-Please run the following command, providing your own credentials for accessing Jira:
+Please run the following command, providing your own credentials for accessing Jira.
+As no namespace is specified this will be deployed in the default namespace:

 ```bash
 kubectl create secret generic euphrosyne-keys \